KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

  **Manual Deployment:**
     - In the Heroku deployment tab, deploy to Heroku manually the first time and closely monitor the process.
-    - Once successful, you can set up automatic deployments.
+    - Once successful, set up automatic deployments.

 ### Version Control
 To manage version control and push code to the main repository on GitHub using GitPod, follow these steps:

  **Add Changes:**
-   - In the GitPod terminal, use the command `git add .` to stage your changes.
+   - In the GitPod terminal, use the command `git add .` to stage changes.

  **Commit Changes:**
-   - Commit your changes with a descriptive comment using the command:
+   - Commit changes with a descriptive comment using the command:
      ```
-     git commit -m "Your push comment here"
+     git commit -m "Push comment here"
      ```

  **Push to GitHub:**